Parents urged to ensure children vaccinated amid new school year measles concern

 “No parent wants this for their child.”

-There was a surge of measles cases in England in 2023 following an outbreak of the disease in Birmingham, which sparked an MMR catch-up campaign.
+There was a surge of measles cases in England towards the end of 2023 following an outbreak of the disease in Birmingham, which sparked an MMR catch-up campaign.

 According to the UKHSA, in the last 12 months the NHS has administered 180,000 additional MMR doses, with more than 51,000 of these given to children aged five or under.